 The first act seems to be only a prologue, and apparently it doesn’t offer the psychological nuances of the second one and the twists of the third, but it’s not so simple.
 Joseph Dunn, David’s son, has become a grown-up and yet he is still profoundly attached to his father, one co-dependent on the other.
 The death of Audrey Dunn removed the figure of the mother and the wife from the family, and despite being only hinted at the consequences on the relationship between David and Joseph cannot be underestimated.
 The bond is stronger because they only have each other to rely upon, but it also lacks the feminine rationality that could help ground imagination and dreams of virile justice.
 Then we have Casey Cooke, the only survivor of the collective sacrifice Kevin Crumb and his personalities were devising for The Beast in Split.
 The trauma of abuse in her private life reflects the history of abuses that has altered Crumb’s mind, and the powerful linkage between the two that ended up saving Cooke before turns out to be unbreakable in spite of the horror she has witnessed.
 As in the case of Audrey’s death, Shyamalan only hints at Cooke’s attachment to Crumb, but again it will prove pivotal.

 The third act is where all the pieces come together.
 It’s a showdown, but as deceitful as anything the trilogy has showed us so far.
 We understand what Mr. Glass had in mind, but more importantly we realise that heroes and villains are one and the same.
 Shyamalan reflects on the privacy deprivation of our technology-aided age and on the abilities in terms of communication it grants.
 Eventually, technology proves to be both fatal and a chance of hope, a man-made super power capable of multiplying the eyes of the oppressor and the mouths of the rebels at the same time.
-It’s the tool which makes connectivity possible, and through connection we can find each other and, consequently, ourselves.
+Technology is the tool that makes connectivity possible.
+Through connections we can overcome our inner barriers, find each other, and consequently ourselves.